Annalee Whitmore Fadiman: Career

-After the war, Fadiman wrote, lectured, and participated in the radio quiz show Information Please.
+In the following years, she wrote, lectured, and participated in the radio quiz show Information Please.

 Personal life

-She was married to Melville Jacoby on November 24, 1941 in Manila.
+She married Melville Jacoby on November 24, 1941 in Manila, Philippines.
 He was killed in an airfield accident in Darwin in 1942 after the couple had moved to Brisbane.

 She married Clifton Fadiman in 1950.
 The couple had two children, Kim Fadiman and Anne Fadiman.
 Fadiman lived on Captiva Island, Florida and was a member of the Hemlock Society.
 She took her own life in 2002 after living with breast cancer and Parkinson's disease.